top of page

 Money

-A major concern for me when heading to Brazil was pulling money out safely.
-Just to note, I rarely used my card and only used cash in Brazil for safety reasons.
-Pulling money out wasn't super complicated; I could've relaxed a bit more with this.
-I was going to pull out money at a currency exchange in the states, but they have a lot of fees.
-So, surprisingly I saved some money by doing it at the airport in Brazil.
-I also used the atm at my hostel twice, which worked well.
-In the end, just trust your gut, be safe, and pay attention to your surroundings.
+Pulling money out wasn't super complicated, but I could've relaxed a bit more with this.
+I was going to pull out money at a currency exchange in the States, but they have a lot of fees.
+So, surprisingly, I saved some money by doing it at the airport in Brazil.
+I also used the ATM at my hostel twice, which worked well.
+Ultimately, just trust your gut, be safe, and pay attention to your surroundings.

-As for myself, I would probably not stay in another hostel in Brazil.
-It wasn't the best experience, but it was price friendly.
-The people in the hostels are great, but… the rooms are not the cleanest, and I did get really sick staying there… However, I don't know if getting sick directly correlates to the hostel.
 I also met another nomad from Ireland who stayed in a hostel near Copacabana beach, and she said the same about hers.
 I only stayed in the hostel for one day, and then I booked a last-minute room at a hotel.
-The hotel I stayed in is called Atlantis Hotel, and it was not only in the best location but also clean.
-So maybe for Brazil, in my opinion, It's best to stay in an Airbnb or hotel.
-They're more pricey but definitely worth it.
+The hotel I stayed in was called Atlantis Hotel, and it was near the beach and pretty clean.
+So maybe for Brazil, in my opinion, It may be best to stay in an Airbnb or hotel.
+They're more pricier but definitely worth it.

 Hostel- 30$